andaze/WebCorporate/content/services/consulting/index.en.md

 ### (3) One-stop PoC service

-Andaz's AI specialists, who are well versed in business and cutting-edge technologies, will provide one-stop services, from interviews to accurately understand the client's needs, to proposals on issues, technologies to be introduced, and cost-effectiveness.
+Andaze's AI specialists, who are well versed in business and cutting-edge technologies, will provide one-stop services, from interviews to accurately understand the client's needs, to proposals on issues, technologies to be introduced, and cost-effectiveness.

-Andaz's AI specialists, who are well versed in business and cutting-edge technologies, will provide one-stop service from the hearing to the proposal of issues, technologies to be introduced, and cost-effectiveness.
+Andaze's AI specialists, who are well versed in business and cutting-edge technologies, will provide one-stop service from the hearing to the proposal of issues, technologies to be introduced, and cost-effectiveness.